 Authors submitting manuscripts other than Original Research should highlight in their cover letter how their publication record on the same topic has prepared them for contributing to the field.
 We also request that prospective organizers of Research Topics provide the Editorial Office (email@example.com) with their CV and clarify in the proposal how their research expertise qualifies them to organize a Research Topic on that particular subject.

->

-> Stellar and Solar Physics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Stellar and Solar Physics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

->

-> All manuscripts must be submitted directly to the section Stellar and Solar Physics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.
+All manuscripts must be submitted directly to the section Stellar and Solar Physics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Avenue du Tribunal Fédéral 34